-Unless it is necessary for the health and sanitation of the detention facility, inmates who wear head and facial hair in the observance of their religion will generally not be required to shave or cut their hair.
+Unless it is necessary for the health and sanitation of the detention facility, incarcerated persons who wear head and facial hair in the observance of their religion will generally not be required to shave or cut their hair.

-Any inmate whose appearance is substantially altered due to changes in facial hair or hair length may be required to submit to additional identification photographs.
+Any incarcerated person whose appearance is substantially altered due to changes in facial hair or hair length may be required to submit to additional identification photographs.